hellohaptik/chatbot_ner/docs/api_call.md

   The Phone Number Detector has the capability to detect phone numbers from within the given text.
 The detector has the ability to handle multilanguage text.
 Additionally, this detector is scaled to handle domestic as well as international phone numbers.

-  *This module has been updated to v2 version of chatbot_ner.*
+  *This module has been updated to v2 version of chatbot_ner and is language agnostic.*

   **API Examples:**